Cork Kent railway station: Site improvements

 Planning permission was granted by Cork City Council in July 2013 for a new entrance building onto Horgan's Quay and a new bi-directional road linking Railway Street/Alfred Street and Horgan's Quay.
 The plan also included bus shelters, a car park with 140 spaces and a set-down area accessed from Horgan's Quay for taxis and buses.
 In February 2014, €3 million was allocated towards implementing phase one including site works and detailed planning.
 Work began in summer 2014.

 In September 2014, Irish Rail submitted a new application for two rather than one entrance building onto the quayside.
 Planning permission was granted, and Irish Rail put the entrance building project out to tender in early 2015.
 Construction commenced in summer 2015, and was expected to complete in approximately 12 months.
 However, works took longer and the entrances were officially opened in November 2017.
 In parallel, a new road project (for use by buses), commenced in early 2016 with its opening coinciding with the completion of the entrance building contract in November 2017.
 Bus Éireann now carries passengers from the new entrance to the city centre and beyond.

+In late 2023, construction started on a new platform to enable through-running.
+It was slated to open in 2024, but opened in April 2025 as part of a Cork railway upgrade.